Taxpayer Representation Enrolled Agent

 In addition to the stringent testing and application process, the IRS requires enrolled agents to complete 72 hours of continuing education every three years to maintain their active enrolled agent license and practice rights.
 NAEA members are held to a higher standard than the IRS' minimum 72 hours of continuing education requirement.
 NAEA members must complete 30 hours of IRS-approved continuing education hours each year (which would lead to a total of 90 hours for each three-year EA enrollment cycle period).
 Because of the expertise necessary to become an enrolled agent and the requirements to maintain the license, there are only about 53,700 practicing enrolled agents.

 THE DIFFERENCES BETWEEN ENROLLED AGENTS AND OTHER TAX PROFESSIONALS

 Only enrolled agents are required to demonstrate to the IRS their competence in all areas of taxation, representation, and ethics before they are awarded unlimited representation rights to represent taxpayers before IRS.
 Unlike attorneys and CPAs, who are state-licensed and may or may not specialize in taxes, all enrolled agents specialize in taxation.

-Enrolled agents are required to abide by the Department of Treasury’s Circular 230, which provides the regulations governing the practice of enrolled agents before the IRS.
-NAEA members are also bound by a Code of Ethics and Rules of Professional Conduct of the Association.
+Enrolled agents are required to abide by the Department of Treasury's Circular 230, which provides the regulations governing the practice of enrolled agents before the IRS.
+In addition, NAEA members are also bound by the Association's Code of Ethics and Rules of Professional Conduct.

 CHOOSING AN NAEA MEMBER EA

 The principal concern of the National Association of Enrolled Agents and its members is the honest, intelligent, and ethical representation of the financial position of taxpayers before governmental agencies.
 Members of NAEA must fulfill continuing professional education requirements that exceed the IRS' required minimum.
 In addition, NAEA members adhere to a stringent Code of Ethics and Rules of Professional Conduct of the Association and the Treasury Department's Circular 230 regulations.
 NAEA members belong to a strong network of experienced, well-trained tax professionals who effectively represent their clients while striving to make the tax code fair and reasonably enforced for America's taxpayers.